-ATTRIBUTE VALUE JUSTIFICATION Area of impact 65.4 ha Site assessments and the Proposal concept design have been used to identify the quanta of WRP impacted by the project.
+ATTRIBUTE VALUE JUSTIFICATION Area of impact 60.9 ha Site assessments and the Proposal concept design have been used to identify the quanta of WRP impacted by the project.
 Quality 8 Site Condition Site supports habitat for, and known population of WRP as identified through field surveys.
 Site Context Habitat values vary over the length of the Proposal from habitat patches up to some 10 ha to individual paddock trees.
 Species stocking rate Site contains evidence of use by WRP as assessed by field survey.

-Table 5-2 Offset calculator - WRP Offset 1 (Lot 153, 267 and 268 Ducane Road, Gelorup)
+Table 5-2 Offset calculator - WRP Offset 1 (Lot 153, 267 and 268 Ducane Road, Gelorup - Purchase of vegetated land)

 ATTRIBUTE VALUE JUSTIFICATION

-Offset area (ha) 152.0
+Offset area (ha) 126.0

-Start Quality 7 Site supports known habitat for and a population of WRP as identified through field surveys (Biota, 2020a).
+Start Quality 8 Site supports known habitat for and a population of WRP as identified through field surveys (Biota, 2020a).

-ATTRIBUTE VALUE JUSTIFICATION Future quality without offset 5 As private owned rural zoned property a number of activities including incremental clearing, grazing and firewood collection could have continued resulting in increased loss of habitat quality in the long term.
+ATTRIBUTE VALUE JUSTIFICATION Future quality without offset 6 The previous owner was a commercial sand supply company.
+The property has not been managed to maintain its environmental values which would continue to be degraded over time.
+As a private owned rural zoned property a number of activities including incremental clearing, grazing, off road vehicle use and firewood collection would have continued resulting in increased loss of habitat quality in the long term.
+Clearing of up to 5 ha per annum of native vegetation may not require a clearing permit under the WA Environmental Protection Act, 1986.
+Clearing of up to 1 ha per annum was unlikely to be assessed under the EPBC Act.
+Feral animal control, particularly for foxes was unlikely to be undertaken regularly by the previous owner.
+The site is relatively remote and shows evidence of unauthorised off road activities.
 Future quality with offset 8 The properties have been purchased for addition to the conservation estate to be managed by DBCA.
 Private landowner activities have now been halted.
 Site management (fencing and access management, weed control, firebreaks and feral animal control) have been commenced to improve habitat quality.
+The property will be managed in the long term for conservation purposes.
 Time over which loss is averted (years) 20 Site will be managed (risk mitigation) for conservation purposes for the long term (maximum 20 years).
 Time until ecological benefit (years) 1 The land has been purchased and is being managed for conservation purposes.
-Risk of loss without offset (%) 30 Previous zoning and land use was rural with the property used for farming.
-Risk of loss with offset (%) 10 Main Roads has funded the purchase of these properties by DBCA.
-The properties will have the land zoning amended from rural to Conservation or Regional Open space under the GBRS.
+Risk of loss without offset (%) 15 Previous zoning and land use was rural with the property used for farming.
+Risk of loss with 5 Main Roads has funded the purchase of these properties by DBCA. offset (%) The properties will have the land zoning amended from rural to Conservation or Regional Open space under the GBRS.
 The properties will be actively managed for conservation purposes to maintain / improve WRP habitat quality including weed and feral animal control, fencing and the installation of firebreaks.
-Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 55.7
+Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 37.4

-Table 5-3 Offset calculator - WRP Offset 2 (Confidential Site 1 - Purchase of vegetated land)
+Table 5-3 Offset calculator - WRP Offset 2 (Lot 1 Ducane Road, Gelorup - Purchase of vegetated land)